kasinskas/react-native-media-query/README.md

     }
 }

-// for now css classes on web are being generated based on this ComponentIdentifier, so it shouldn't be the same in different files.
-Component name could be used. const [ids, styles] = useMediaQuery(styles);
+// for now css media queries on web are being generated based on this ComponentIdentifier, so it shouldn't be the same in different files.
+Component name could be used. const {ids, styles} = StyleSheet.create(styles, 'HomeScreen');

 ...